 If you’re diligent enough with your study/practice, TrueFire alone can probably take you towards total mastery of the guitar.

 Soundslice Video w/ Interactive Tabs

-This is probably the coolest feature of TrueFire, compared to their main competitors.
-Soundslice is an interactive guitar tab player that is synced to the video lesson that you’re watching.
+This is probably the coolest feature, compared to their main competitors.
+Soundslice is an interactive tab player that is synced to the video that you’re watching.

 So you can practice along with the video and navigate both the lessons and exercises quickly and easily.
 We haven’t seen this with any other program, and is one of the reasons we really do recommend this program for some students.

-And with this feature alone, we’d say TrueFire is well worth trying out even if you’ve tried other guitar lessons in the past.
+And with this feature alone, we’d say TrueFire is well worth trying out even if you’ve tried other guitar training in the past.

-Of course, any set of guitar lessons will only be good as the people that are teaching them.
-With TrueFire, they have this on lock.
-Some of the biggest names in music are the main educators in some of the lessons on the site.
+Of course, any set of lessons will only be good as the people that are teaching them.
+These guys have this on lock.
+Some of the biggest names in music are the main educators in some of the content on the site.

-Take it from us – learning from legendary guitarists is much better than learning from your local music teacher.
+Take it from us – learning from legendary artists is much better than learning from your local music teacher.

 For an additional cost, you can book private lessons with their educators.
 The only problem is, it’s not a live session.
 It’s more of a “review and feedback” type of system.
 But it’s still well worth it, especially for some students.

 This is another favorite section of ours.
 Unlike traditional Jam tracks you can play along with, this platform takes it up a notch.
 Their “In the Jam” section allows you to play along with great musicians (not in real-time, obviously) while you’re learning sheet music.